Education: On Demand

 Court-ordered evaluation or court-ordered treatment (assisted outpatient treatment) is a complicated topic in which the medical and legal communities each play a role.
 In order for a psychiatrist practicing in Arizona to effectively protect the patient and others at a time when he or she may not be capable of appropriate decision-making, having the knowledge of Arizona law and its processes necessary to interpret the appropriate course of action and apply the same is essential.

 Assisted outpatient treatment (AOT) has been shown to reduce hospitalization, arrest and incarceration, homelessness and violent acts associated with mental illness.
 Due to strict legal criteria, AOT participants typically represent far less than .05% of a state’s population.
 Yet, on any given day, they are the people most at risk to be in a hospital, ER, on the streets or behind bars.
+Upon completing the registration below, you will receive an auto response with instructions on accessing the webinar and claiming your certificate of participation for continuing medical education.
+If you do not wish to access the education for continuing medical education, contact the Arizona Psychiatric Society for a courtesy video link.

 Carol Kline Olson, MD, DFAPA, Chair of the Departments of Psychiatry at Valleywise Behavioral Health and Creighton School of Medicine, Phoenix